-The behavior solutions team uses a holistic approach and strives to decrease disruptive or inappropriate behaviors and increase skills needed for clients to be successful in the home, school, workplace, and community.
-Our behavior consultants have earned master’s degrees in relevant fields and are trained to develop individualized plans to help turn challenging behaviors around.
+The behavior solutions team strives to decrease disruptive or inappropriate behaviors and increase skills needed for success in the home, school, workplace, and community.
+Our behavior consultants have master’s degrees and are trained to develop individualized plans to help turn challenging behaviors around.

 For more information about behavioral services, please contact Aimee Green, our intake and transition specialist, at email@example.com or 260.456.4534 ext.
 276.